vlwkaos/threejs-blackhole/note_physics_ref.md

 blueshift from observer movement
 redshift from stellar movement
-they cancel out?

 the thing is, we don't know any information from static background texture, so applying doppler effect does not make any sense.